 Ethylhexyl palmitate, or octyl palmitate, is the ester of 2-ethylhexanol and palmitic acid.
 Palmitic acid is one of the most common saturated fatty acids found in animals and plants.
 As its name indicates, it is a major component of the oil from palm trees (palm oil and palm kernel oil).
 The word palmitic is from the French "palmitique", the pith of the palm tree.
 Ethylhexyl palmitate is used as an emollient and thickening agent.

 A human copper peptide complex - GHK-Cu (glycyl-l-histidyl-l-lysine:copper(II)).
-The tripeptide, GHK, discovered by Dr. Pickart, is generated by proteolysis after tissue injury.
-Its high affinity for copper(II) allows it to obtain copper from carrier molecules such as albumin and form GHK-Cu, and transport copper to cells.
+The tripeptide, GHK, was discovered by Dr. Pickart Its high affinity for copper(II) allows it to obtain copper from carrier molecules such as albumin and form GHK-Cu, and transport copper to cells.

 Glycerol, glycerin or glycerine is a sugar alcohol and the central component of many lipids.
 Glycerin is obtained from the fermentation of sugars.
 Glycerin improves skin moisture levels by attracting water to the skin.
 Glycerin also strengthens the work of other skin lipids.